crfroehlich/bloog/content/editing/rich_content/abbreviations.md

 order: 2
 ---

-BooGi offers creating inline definitions of popular jargon used.
+HikingMyDesk offers creating inline definitions of popular jargon used.
 This is a good way to define abbreviations / terms used in your company / area / profession.